Add Multilingual Support to a Windows Distribution

 Create the \Langpacks directory in the distribution share.
 For example:

-Copy the language packs to the \Langpacks directory of the distribution share.
+Copy the language packs to the language-specific folders you created in \Langpacks.
 For example:

 (Optional) To make additional languages available in Windows Setup, copy the localized Windows Setup sources to the distribution share.
 For example: